-T’ai Chi Course
+T’ai Chi Week

-This course is an ideal opportunity to go into the various aspects of the Art in more depth.
-There’s plenty of high quality help on hand to give you the kind of guided personal development that you need as an individual.
-Plus there’s also a chance to train with many of the students from around the country who are at your own level and share information and training tips you have picked up along the way at your local class.
-And of course it’s a great opportunity to get to know the other members of the group in a relaxed environment free from external distractions with ample opportunities for social events and other activities.
-Many of you will find familiar faces from your own local regions but there’s also a chance to meet new people.
-You can also be assessed – if you wish – by the senior teachers, which is a great way to pin-point the areas you need to work on when you get back home.
+Our advanced students and teachers will be attending the course so it’s a good opportunity to benefit from their experience as there is a high ratio of teachers to students which means plenty of opportunities to work with a teacher on an individual basis.
+Plus there’s also a chance to train with many other students from around the country who are at your own level to share information and training tips you have picked up along the way at your local classes.
+And of course it’s an ideal opportunity to get to know the other members of the Association in a relaxed environment free from external distractions in an area well known for it’s outstanding natural beauty.
+Many of you will find familiar faces from your own local regions but will also be meeting new people who share an interest in the Taoist Arts of the Lee style.
+Finally you can choose to be assessed – if you wish – by the senior teachers, which is the perfect way to structure your development and target your personal strengths and weaknesses.

-This week long course will give the beginner a thorough grounding in the basics of the Art and for the more advanced students there will be plenty of opportunity to practise what you have been learning at the weekend and evening courses in your area as well as learning the advanced forms, evasion sets, foot-flow patterns, rollaway techniques and so on and so forth.
+Feng Shou kung fu is a practical soft style self-defence method.
+It does not require the kind of brute physical strength or demanding physical exercise regime more commonly associated with Martial Arts training because it utilizes the dynamic power of Qi or what the Chinese know as ‘internal energy’.
+This week-long course will give the beginner a thorough grounding in the basics of the Art and for the more advanced students there will be plenty of opportunities to practise what you have been learning at the weekend and evening courses in your area as well as learning the advanced forms, evasion sets, foot-flow patterns, rollaway techniques and so on and so forth.
 There will be a grading for those who wish to be assessed at the end of the week.

-Anmo, Health & Massage Course
+Anmo, Health & Massage Week

 ‘Anmo’ or Chinese Massage is based upon entirely different concepts and principles to the kind of massage and therapy which we are commonly familiar with in the West.

 The course consists in a programme of practical work with partners under the supervision of a teacher to practise and learn the basic massage techniques.
 There will also be daily seminars about the basic concepts of Chinese medicine as outlined below.
-The course is essential for anyone who is interested in taking their T’ai Chi onto an advanced level, but is also suitable for anyone who is looking at alternative ways to aid the body’s defences and ability to regenerate itself and recover from diseases as well as build a stronger immune system.
+The course is essential for anyone who is interested in taking their T’ai Chi onto an advanced level, but is also suitable for anyone who is looking at alternative ways to aid the bodies defences and ability to regenerate itself and recover from diseases as well as build a stronger immune system.